Effective Date: 20 May 2021

 7.2 We use your personal data to help us communicate with you effectively should you try to contact us through the Site.

 7.3 We only want to send you marketing-related communications (including by email, post, phone, SMS or social media) that we feel may interest you and if you have given permission on the Site.
-You can change your privacy settings and preferences within ‘Your Account’.
+You can change your privacy settings and preferences within the subscription management page, accessible via a link in the footer of every marketing email we send.
+You should note that it can take up to 72 hours for your preferences to take effect on our systems and on the Site.
+If you are not able to access our marketing emails for any reason, you should contact consumer care who can manually unsubscribe you.
 Please note that even if you choose not to receive marketing emails from us, you will still receive our transactional emails, such as messages related to your orders, updates on products and services you have purchased from us, or information about your account.
-You will also continue to receive emails about other programmes you have enrolled in such as The Fine Art Collective and Artists Outreach Programmes.
+You may continue to receive emails from other Colart brands and our other companies within the Colart Group (which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006) that you have enrolled in or given consent to, including, for example, emails about The Fine Art Collective and Artists Outreach Programmes which you may have enrolled in.

 7.6 We may use your personal data to contact you through a touchpoint other than the one through which you originally contacted us.
 For example, we may use your email address from: (i) a purchase you have made with us; or (ii) from an account you have registered with us on our Site; or (iii) an email newsletter you may have subscribed to, to show you adverts on your social media platforms or contact you by phone, SMS or some other touchpoint.
 This is known as ‘re-targeting’.